 ‘Azerbaijanis started wanting to leave the country and move to Europe, they chose Germany in particular.’

-‘Many businesspeople involved in migrant smuggling started to take an interest in those people.’
+‘Many businesspeople involved in migrant trafficking started to take an interest in those people.’

-Hasanov said he had been conducting his own journalistic investigation into the Musavat party’s involvement in false asylum claims for some time.
+Hasanov said he had been conducting a personal investigation into the Musavat party’s involvement in migrant trafficking for some time.
 He said that the scheme involved members of the Musavat party both in Azerbaijan, who find people wishing to emigrate, and in Europe.

 According to him, members of Musavat party, including the party’s upper management, give prospective migrants party membership in exchange for cash.
 Then, they have them participate in a protest or other political activity, as a result of which they are detained by police.